Arthur-Aillet/Cevy/README.md

 ## What is C++evy?

-C++evy is a entity component system game engine built in C++, and try to be the C++ alternative of Rust's Bevy!
+C++evy is an entity component system game engine built in C++, and try to be the C++ alternative of Rust's Bevy!

 Make sure to check Bevy: https://bevyengine.org/

 ## WARNING

-Cevy is still in the early stages of development and being developped for a school project it will probably stay this way.
+Cevy is still in the early stages of development and being developed for a school project it will probably stay this way.

 ## Design Goals